FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Score Fokker-Planck equation for diffusion

-Theoretically, with sufficient data and model capacity, (denoising) score matching ensures the optimal solution to Eq.~\ref{eq:dsm} should satisfy Eq.~\ref{eq:fp_gt} as it approximates the ground truth score well.
-However, we observe that pre-trained $\bm{s}_{\bm{\theta}}$ learned via Eq.~\ref{eq:dsm} do not numerically satisfy the score FPE.
-We hereby introduce an error term $\bm{\epsilon_{s_{\theta}}}=\bm{\epsilon_{s_{\theta}}}(\bm{x}, t)$ in order to quantify how $\bm{s}_{\bm{\theta}}$ deviates from the score FPE
+Theoretically, with sufficient data and model capacity, score matching ensures that the optimal solution to Eq.~\eqref{eq:dsm} should satisfy Eq.~\eqref{eq:fp_gt} as it should approximate the ground truth score well.
+However, in our experiments, we observe that pre-trained scores $\bm{s}_{\bm{\theta}}$ learned via Eq.~\eqref{eq:dsm} do not fulfill the score FPE.
+Therefore, we introduce an error term $\bm{\epsilon}[{\bm{s_{\theta}}}]:= \bm{\epsilon}[{\bm{s_{\theta}}}](\bm{x}, t)$ to quantify how much $\bm{s}_{\bm{\theta}}$ deviates from the score FPE